Magnera (MAGN) & The Competition Head-To-Head Survey

-Magnera (NYSE:MAGN – Get Free Report) is one of 18 public companies in the “Paper mills” industry, but how does it compare to its competitors?
-We will compare Magnera to similar businesses based on the strength of its valuation, analyst recommendations, earnings, dividends, profitability, risk and institutional ownership.
+Magnera (NYSE:MAGN – Get Free Report) is one of 18 public companies in the “Paper mills” industry, but how does it compare to its rivals?
+We will compare Magnera to similar businesses based on the strength of its analyst recommendations, profitability, risk, institutional ownership, earnings, dividends and valuation.

 Profitability

-This table compares Magnera and its competitors’ net margins, return on equity and return on assets.
+This table compares Magnera and its rivals’ net margins, return on equity and return on assets.

 |Net Margins